Hadoop-bigdata/Hadoop/Hadoop-Environment.md

-# Hadoop Test
+# Hadoop Enviroment
-#### Haddop Test use the file downlod from Internet to test the Hadoop Environmental
+#### Haddop Enviroment use the file downlod from Internet to test the Hadoop Environmental

 Follow the step in Hadoop-Install